Skip to main content

 They might also refer you for:

-• physiotherapy – including exercise advice and techniques like massage (manual therapy)
+• physiotherapy – including exercise advice and techniques such as massage (manual therapy)

 • psychological support – to help you cope with the pain